ykankaya/pvimport/README.md

-    -c, --config <file>             attach an external config file to the script -h, --host <host>               sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>        sets the remote id (Xen) or name (VMware ESXi) of the imported vm -n, --name <vm_name>            sets the name for the new files/directories and remote vm directory in datastore (VMware ESXi) -p, --pve-id <num>              sets the vm id created in proxmox -f, --pve-format <img|qcow2>    sets the disk output format --pve-import <local|host>   import disks into any proxmox node (optional)
+    -c, --config <file>             attach an external config file to the script -h, --host <host>               sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>        sets the remote id (Xen) or name (VMware ESXi) of the imported vm -p, --pve-id <num>              sets the vm id created in proxmox -f, --pve-format <img|qcow2>    sets the disk output format --pve-import <local|host>   import disks into any proxmox node (optional)